macacanigra-pl/the-mnl-website/docs/user-guide/function.md

 # The Function

 As in functional programming, MNL treats a function as a first-class citizen, meaning it can be bound to names, passed as an argument, and returned from another function.
-There are two blocks of function in MNL: The function block and the lambda block.
-The lambda block is an expression block with two input blocks: a parameter and an expression block.
-The function block is a declarative block with three input blocks: an identifier (a name), a parameter, and an expression block.
+MNL has two types of function blocks: The function block and the lambda block.
+The lambda block is an expression block that takes two inputs: a parameter and an expression block.
+On the other hand, the function block is a declarative block that consists of three inputs: an identifier (a name), a parameter, and an expression block.

 ## The Lambda Block

-Lambda or anonymous function is a function without a name.
-Figure 1 is an incomplete lambda block and Figure 2 to 4 are examples of constructing a lambda block.
+A lambda function, also known as an anonymous function, is a function that does not have a name.
+Figure 1 shows an incomplete lambda block, while Figures 2 to 4 provide examples of how to construct a lambda block.

 ![workspace](assets/images/lambda_empty.png){title="Lambda"}